razorboy73/django-security-tools/README.md

 **Django Security Tools** is a suite of network security and engineering tools designed to provide network engineers with a web-based interface for essential network operations.
 Built on Django, this project combines high-level web frameworks with low-level system operations for seamless and efficient management.

+The project currently includes the following tools:
-The first tool in this suite is the **MAC Address Changer**, which allows users to manage and modify MAC addresses of their network interfaces with ease.
+1. **MAC Address Changer**: A utility for managing and modifying MAC addresses of network interfaces.
+2. **Network Scanner**: A tool to discover devices on a network, displaying their IP and MAC addresses.

 ---

-### Features of **MAC Address Changer**:
+## Features of **MAC Address Changer**

 1. **View Network Interfaces**:
    - Displays all active network interfaces, their names, and current MAC addresses.